SlenderStone/MessageHandler.Documentation/handlers/forward-to-signalr.md

 ## Forward to signalr

 Forwards a message to a signalr hub, called ChannelHub, hosted in the MessageHandler gateway.
-You can subscribe to this hub to receive messages that are traveling through the channel and satisfy certain condition.
+You can subscribe to this hub to receive messages that are traveling through your channel of choice and which satisfy a certain condition.

 [Learn more about using the ChannelHub](http://#todo)